p0pr0ck5/lua-resty-waf/README.md

 	}

 	server {
-		# FreeWAF works in Nginx's access phase, so any content delivery mechanism (e.g. HTTP proxy, fcgi proxy, direct static content) can be used
+		# FreeWAF works in Nginxs access phase, so any content delivery mechanism (e.g. HTTP proxy, fcgi proxy, direct static content) can be used

 		access_by_lua '
 			fw.exec()